Overcoming Distribution Mismatch in Quantizing Image Super-Resolution Networks: Conclusion

 \section{Conclusion}

-SR networks suffer accuracy loss from quantization due to the inherent distribution mismatch of the features.
-Instead of adapting resource-demanding dynamic modules to handle distinct distributions during test time, we introduce a new quantization-aware training technique that relieves the mismatch problem via distribution optimization.
-We leverage variance regularization loss that updates the SR network towards being quantization-friendly and also accurately super-resolving images.
-Also, through analysis of the distribution mismatch of different layers, we find that applying additional shifting offsets to layers with a large mismatch in terms of shift and scaling offsets to the layers with a large scaling mismatch can further reduce the distribution mismatch issue with minimal computational overhead.
-Experimental results demonstrate that the proposed training scheme achieves superior performance in terms of accuracy and computational complexity on various SR networks.
+SR networks suffer accuracy loss from quantization due to the inherent mismatch in feature distributions.
+Instead of employing resource-demanding dynamic modules to handle distinct distributions during test time, we introduce a new quantization-aware training technique that alleviates this mismatch through distribution optimization.
+We utilize cooperative mismatch regularization to update the SR network to be quantization-friendly and accurate.
+Additionally, to address the mismatch in layer-wise weights, we propose a weight-clipping correction strategy.
+These straightforward solutions effectively reduce the distribution mismatch with minimal computational overhead.

-\textbf{Limitation} Our framework shows limited effectiveness for SR networks with batch normalization (BN) layers, such as SRResNet.
-This is because BN layers relieve the variation in feature distribution, thus the distribution mismatch problem is not as severe.